Clear Caribbean thinking is required on US laws that are extra-territorial in effect

 Caribbean Council via Stabroek News

 In 2010 the US Congress enacted legislation that has the effect of extending the reach of US tax law to the Caribbean and all other countries.
-Although the full and final detail of its implementation has yet to be spelt out, its impact is likely to be particularly acute on the large number of citizens holding dual US-Caribbean nationality who hold bank accounts or investments in the region.
+Although the full and final detail of its implementation has yet to be spelled out, its impact is likely to be particularly acute on the large number of citizens holding dual US-Caribbean nationality who hold bank accounts or investments in the region.

 The legislation in question, the Foreign Account Tax Compliance Act, or FATCA, is one of a growing number of US laws that are extra-territorial in effect and have been introduced on the grounds of security, to counter terrorism and organised crime, or to address tax evasion.